Universite-Gustave-Eiffel/NoiseModelling/Docs/Data_Assimilation_Tutorial.rst

 Step 11 : Create & visualize the resulting table
 --------------------------------------------------

-Create a table, called ``ASSIMILATED_MAPS``, containing both sound levels and configuration parameters
+Create a table, called ``ASSIMILATED_MAPS``, containing both sound levels and configuration parameters.

 To do so, execute the ``Create_Assimilated_Maps`` WPS block, with the 3 following parameters: